hawkeye64/electron-quasar-file-explorer/README.md

 To do this will take some creative thinking, but I did come up with a solution right away using a combination of the Vue [nextTick](https://vuejs.org/v2/api/#Vue-nextTick) function and Vue's global event bus messaging.

 **Note**: Don't be confused by articles for creating a global event bus in Vue.
 These are old articles.
-The latest Vue supports this directly.
+The latest Quasar Framework supports this directly.

 In my **folderTree** component, I want to access the global event bus to send messages to itself.
 So, when the component has the message available, I want the **expandTree** function to be called.

 ```
-  mounted: function () {
+  mounted () {
     this.$root.$on('expand-tree', this.expandTree)
   },

-  beforeDestroy: function () {
+  beforeDestroy () {
     this.$root.$off('expand-tree', this.expandTree)
   },
 ```
-Whenever you use the global event bus, make sure you turn it off when the component that it's it is unloaded.
+Whenever you use the global event bus, make sure you turn it off when the component that it's used for is unloaded.
 It can have unintended consequences if your component is reloaded multiple times.

 The HTML for my QTree looks like this:
 ```